What we know on the ninth day of the US and Israel’s war with Iran

 Meanwhile, Iran’s retaliatory strikes against US-friendly Gulf nations appear to be continuing, despite President Masoud Pezeshkian apologizing for previous attacks on the oil-rich kingdoms and suggesting they would end.

-Conflicting statements and scattered messaging from Iranian officials underscore a possible divide within Tehran’s ruling establishment, amid reports that Tehran could choose its new supreme leader within the next 24 hours.
+Conflicting statements and scattered messaging from Iranian officials underscore a possible divide within Tehran’s ruling establishment, amid reports that Tehran could choose its new supreme leader imminently.
 The new figurehead would replace Ayatollah Ali Khamenei, the leader of nearly four decades who was killed in the war’s opening salvo.

 Meanwhile, US President Donald Trump said American ground troops could “possibly” be sent to Iran, but added there would have to be a “very good reason.”